cathug/webcam-weather-prediction/README.md

     python3 project.py weather.zip katkam-secret-location.zip PREPROCESSOR_OPTION

-where the PREPROCESSOR_OPTION can be 0, 1, 2, 3, or 4.
+where the PREPROCESSOR_OPTION can be between 0 and 5.

+Please take into account the time required to execute the command with preprocessor options 1 or 4.

 Terminal will output the accuracy of each prediction model on the screen.
 For instance, below is a sample terminal output when PREPROCESSOR_OPTION = 0